node-opcua/node-opcua-pki/readme.md

 ```
     PKI\CA                   Certificate Authority

-    PKI\rejected             The Certificate store which contains certificates which have been rejected.
+    PKI\rejected             The Certificate store contains certificates that have been rejected.
     PKI\rejected\certs       Contains the X.509 v3 Certificates which have been rejected.
-    PKI\trusted              The Certificate store which contains trusted Certificates.
+    PKI\trusted              The Certificate store contains trusted Certificates.
-    PKI\trusted\certs        Contains the X.509 v3 Certificates which are trusted.
+    PKI\trusted\certs        Contains the X.509 v3 Certificates that are trusted.
     PKI\trusted\crl          Contains the X.509 v3 CRLs for any Certificates in the ./certs directory.
-    PKI\issuers              The Certificate store which contains the CA Certificates needed for validation.
+    PKI\issuers              The Certificate store contains the CA Certificates needed for validation.
-    PKI\issuers\certs        Contains the X.509 v3 Certificates which are needed for validation.
+    PKI\issuers\certs        Contains the X.509 v3 Certificates that are needed for validation.
     PKI\issuers\crl          Contains the X.509 v3 CRLs for any Certificates in the ./certs directory.

 ```